 For an introductory comparison of the UK and EU data regimes, see Practice Note: Introduction to the EU GDPR and UK GDPR.

-This Practice Note considers compensation claims under the UK data protection regime, ie how to pursue a compensation claim under the Retained General Data Protection Regulation, Retained Regulation (EU) 2016/679 (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
-This Practice Note is not intended to be a comprehensive guide to pursuing civil claims or procedural issues for claimants and, instead, focuses on the key factors that will often arise specifically in the context of compensation claims
+This Practice Note considers compensation claims under the UK data protection regime, ie how to pursue a compensation claim under the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
+This Practice Note is not intended to be a comprehensive guide to pursuing civil claims or procedural issues for claimants and, instead, focuses on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Admissibility of hearsay evidence in criminal proceedingsHow to identify hearsayThe definition of hearsay is contained in the Criminal Justice Act 2003 (CJA 2003).
 It comprises of four essential elements.There must be:•a statement•made out of court•relied on for the truth of the matter stated,